 Budgetary comparison schedules are required under GASB 34 for each general fund and each major special revenue fund with a legally adopted budget.
-The statement of revenues and expenditures - budget and actual for the general fund is found on page 26 and the federal fund on pages 27.
+The statement of revenues and expenditures - budget and actual for the general fund is found on page 26.
 The agency's special revenue fund is a non-major fund that is not budgeted, except through the BAR process.
 These statements contain the year-end budget presentation for the general fund and the special revenue fund as required by DFA, as the internal service fund.